majoritythird/drawnapart_ios/Pods/RKValueTransformers/README.md

 **A simple, powerful Objective-C value transformation API extracted from RestKit**

 RKValueTransformers is a standalone library that provides a simple value transformation API in Objective-C. Value transformation is the process of converting a value between representations and is a core part of any system that requires that data be transmitted and received in a serialization format distinct from the local data model.

-In the general context of a RESTful API this means the transformation between values encoded in an XML or JSON document and locally modeled attributes of your data model.
-The most familiar and obvious example is the transformation of date and time data encoded as a string in a JSON documented and represented locally as an `NSDate` attribute of an `NSObject` or `NSManagedObject` derived class.
+In the general context of a RESTful API this means the transformation between values encoded in an XML or JSON document and local attributes of your data model.
+The most familiar and obvious example is the transformation of date and time data encoded as a string in a JSON document and represented locally as an `NSDate` attribute of an `NSObject` or `NSManagedObject` derived class.
 RKValueTransformers provides a simple, well-designed API for generalizing and simplifying the task of handling an arbitrarily complex set of value transformation requirements for your iOS or Mac OS X application.

 Value transformation is a core feature of [RestKit](http://github.com/RestKit/RestKit) and RKValueTransformers was extracted from the parent project to benefit the larger Cocoa development community.
 If you are looking for a comprehensive solution for your RESTful API needs then be sure to give RestKit a closer look.